Jaypatel1921/StopTheVirus/README.md

 Commands
 ___________________________
-The Basic Commands of the Game is A to move left and D to move right For shooting, use the mouse to aim and shoot the life bullets against the virus
+The Basic Commands of the Game is A to move left and D to move right.
+For shooting, use the mouse to aim and shoot the life bullets against the virus.